JuliaLang/julia/doc/src/manual/style-guide.md

 As an addition to the note on type piracy, extending methods in Base or other packages should be limited as much as possible.
 The reason is that adding a function to a global function is a global operation.
-Specifically, it modifies the global method method table.
+Specifically, it modifies the global method table.
 It can also increase compilation time for your package because methods that were already compiled may be invalidation meaning that they have to be compiled again to incorporate the newly added method.

 Cases where extending global functions is suitable is where the newly defined method is called from a location in another package or Base.
 For example, a well-known example is